 What does that have to do with modern physics?
 Nothing whatsoever.
 Yet, the Theoria Apophasis host has decided that Relativity = Quantum Mechanics = Atomism = Materialism = Atheism = Nihilism = Evil.

-This is a logical leap of epic proportions.
-It also leads Ken Wheeler down a rabbit hole in which modern science is irredeemably diabolical.
+This is a logical fallacy of epic proportions.
+It also leads Ken Wheeler down a rabbit hole of conspiracy theories in which modern science is irredeemably diabolical.

 Clings to Ether Like an Exorcist to a Silver Cross

 To combat what he sees as a demonic doctrine, the Angry Photographer clings to the notion of the ether like an exorcist to his silver cross.
 He views the history of science as a comic book heroic struggle between ethereal angels and atomic demons.